 The duties of the compensation and stock option committee are to make recommendations to the board and our management concerning salaries in general, determine executive compensation, and approve incentive compensation.
-The compensation and stock option committee is currently comprised of Mr. Levin and Dr. Schwartz.
+The compensation and stock option committee currently comprises Mr. Levin and Dr. Schwartz.
+The single-member stock option committee has limited authority to make stock option grants to our employees, other than officers and directors, under our 2001 Equity Incentive Plan.
+Mr. McGlynn is the sole member of this committee.